MonicaMukanda/MonicaMukanda/README.md

-## Hi there 👋 i'm Monica Mukanda
+ Hi there 👋 i'm Monica Mukanda

-- 🔭 I’m currently working on enhancing my skills in data analysis with Python
-- 🌱 I’m currently learning Information Science and software development
+- 🌱 I’m currently a student in the University of Nairobi learning Information Science
-- 🚀interested in digital literacy and open source projects
+- 🚀interested in digital analysis and data analysis especially using Python
+- 🔭 I’m currently learning Python and software engineering
+- ✈️involved in the PLP software development project
-- 📫 How to reach me: [mukandamonica1@gmailcom]
+- 📫 How to reach me: mukandamonica1@gmailcom

 -->